-When you get an alarm system, it is the responsibility of the alarm company to forward the appropriate application along with a one-time only $30* payment for your alarm system permit.
-If your alarm company does not provide this service, please call Alarm Enforcement at (315) 435-3014 and an explanation can be provided on how to do this yourself.
+When an alarm system is installed it is the responsibility of the alarm company to forward the appropriate application along with a one-time payment of $30* for the alarm system permit.
+If your alarm company does not provide this service, please complete the Alarm Permit Application (see link above).
+If you have any additional questions, contact AlarmEnforcement@ongov.net or (315) 435-3014 for clarification.

-Once this is accomplished, you will receive a packet which will include your permit along with your O.L.E.I.S. number.
-It is your responsibility to obtain your O.L.E.I.S. plaque, unless it is provided by your alarm company.
-(A list of engravers is include in your packet for your convenience.)
-Any changes in your information should be made through your alarm system company.
+Once the Alarm Permit Application has been processed you will receive a packet which will include your permit along with the assigned O.L.E.I.S. number.
+It is your responsibility to obtain your O.L.E.I.S. plaque or posting unless one is provided by your alarm company.
+See additional plaque/posting details in the packet.
+Any changes in your information should be made through your alarm company.